inspatiallabs/inspatial-kit-doc/0. getting-started/philosophy.md

 What if you could write JSX once and deploy everywhere web, mobile, embedded devices (Apple Watch, Google Watch), spatial platforms (Vision Pro, Meta Quest, AndroidXR) without rewriting for react-dom here and react-native there?

-### Why We Love JSX (but React failed to finish the job)
+### We Love JSX

 JSX works.
 Despite opinions, it's why most developers choose React alongside its ecosystem.
-We wanted to preserve that familiarity while solving React's fundamental limitations:
+We wanted to preserve that familiarity while solving the fundamental limitations:

 - **No Virtual DOM overhead** - All the elegance, none of the performance bottlenecks
 - **Runtime-first** - No build steps, compilation, transpilation, or the "10 million buzzwords you don't need to get started"